m-p-esser/commoncrawl/Readme.md

 ### Activate Pre-commit
 pre-commit install

 ### Environment Setup
 *necessary everytime you start working on the project*
-1. `make env-init` to setup environment
-2. `make dev-init` to setup development environment
+1. `make dev-init` to setup development environment
-3. Start Docker Daemon
-4. Rebuild and reopen in container

 ### GCP Setup
 1. Define values in base.env (not part of this repository)
 2. Run `make setup-gcp` to setup up the Google Cloud Project

-If this doesn't work, run the commands from `01_00_setup_gcp.mk` command by command in the following order:
+If this doesn't work, run the commands from `00_00_setup_gcp.mk` command by command in the following order:
 - `make create-gcp-project`
 - `make set-default-gcp-project`
 - `make link-project-to-billing-account`